Essential Resources

 Secrets to Using Bead Caps

-Bead caps add a professional touch to bead dangles and strung jewelry.
-In this video, jewelry-making expert Tammy Honaman shows how to stack a bead cap on beads using a headpin and simple loop technique.
-Written instructions included below the video.
+Bead caps give a polished finish to bead dangles and strung jewelry.
+Watch Tammy Honaman demonstrate stacking bead caps with a headpin and simple loop—written instructions included.

 Fimo® Professional - True Colours